Guide to Switching Help Desks

 - Pop in the same conversation at the same time to check out Collision Detection

 We offer live classes several times a week too, and your whole team is welcome to attend or watch a pre-recorded session.
 Just have them head over to Help Scout Classes to sign up!

 Step 2.
 Prepare for your data migration

-Words like “data” and “migration” aren't exactly words that inspire comfort or warm fuzzy feelings in our hearts, but it doesn’t have to be painful, either.
-Help Scout has ready-built imports for some of the most popular help desks.
+Words like “data” and “migration” likely aren't words that inspire comfort or warm fuzzy feelings in your heart, but it doesn’t have to be painful either.

 How you prepare will rely mostly on where you’re coming from, but no matter where you are moving from it’s good to remember the following:

 - You'll likely use the same support email address as you do in in your current help desk.